gobysec/GobyExtension/README.md

     "message":"service error"   //error message
   }
 ```
-type : onChangeLang, When the Goby language changes, return to the current language
+type : onChangeLang, when the Goby language changes, return to the current language

 **New in 1.8.292+**